1) Research and development (R&D) means there is a brand new product or process at the end of the project – WRONG

 If your company has been engaged in a project that seeks to achieve an advance in science or technology, it is carrying out R&D.

-For most SMEs, advances are in technology.
+For many SMEs, advances are in technology.
 An improvement to an existing product or process may be sufficient for a claim.

 Is it worth it?